-Chuck DiTrapano, RPh, is a graduate of Albany College of Pharmacy.
+Chuck DiTrapano is a graduate of Albany College of Pharmacy.
 Chuck’s professional career started as a pharmacy officer in the United States Navy.
 Chuck remained in hospital pharmacy in various roles.
-He also spent 15 years in long term care pharmacy including serving as a Vice President of Omnicare Institution Pharmacy Company.
-In 2001, Chuck made the decision to return to hospital pharmacy as a supervisor at The Reading Hospital.
-Chuck is also the founder and primary developer of RxToolkit.com.
-This patient safety software program earned the 2004 Cheers Award from the Institute for Safe Medication Practices.
+He also spent 15 years in long-term care pharmacy including serving as a Vice President of Omnicare Institution Pharmacy Company.
+In 2001, Chuck made the decision to return to hospital pharmacy as a supervisor at Reading Hospital.
+Chuck is also the founder and primary developer of RxToolkit.com, this patient safety software program earned the 2004 Cheers Award from the Institute for Safe Medication Practices.
 Chuck is the founder and developer of a medication safety blog, MedSafetyOnline.org.

 PGY1 Residency Program Director

-Dr. Mege earned her Bachelor’s Degree from Temple University, School of Pharmacy and her Doctor of Pharmacy at the Ernest Mario School of Pharmacy at Rutger’s University.
+Joan Mege earned her Bachelor’s Degree from Temple University, School of Pharmacy and her Doctor of Pharmacy at the Ernest Mario School of Pharmacy at Rutger’s University.
 In addition to her experience in the hospital and clinical pharmacy arena’s, Joan has worked as a medical writer and a pharmacy consultant for professional organizations and government agencies.
 Joan began her career with Reading Hospital in 2001 as one of two Clinical Coordinators charged with establishing the Clinical Pharmacy Program for the institution.
 Joan is the Pharmacy Residency Program Director and serves as a preceptor for students from five of the seven Schools of Pharmacy in Pennsylvania.
-She is the chair of the Anticoagulation Safety Team and represents Pharmacy on numerous multidisciplinary teams including Pharmacy and Therapeutics Committee, Diabetes Management Steering Team, BOOST Team, COPD Steering Team, Evidence Based Practice Committee, and VTE Team.
+She is the chair of the Anticoagulation Safety Team and represents Pharmacy on numerous multidisciplinary teams including Pharmacy and Therapeutics Committee, Diabetes Steering Team, COPD Steering Team and the Outpatient Formulary Team.

 Maria Seitz, RPh

-Maria Seitz, RPh is a graduate of The Philadelphia College of Pharmacy and Science (currently The University of the Sciences in Philadelphia).
+Maria Seitz is a graduate of The Philadelphia College of Pharmacy and Science (University of the Sciences in Philadelphia).
 The majority of her professional career has been in hospital pharmacy and administration, with some retail and long term care experience.
-As Quality Manager of the Reading Hospital Pharmacy Department, Maria is responsible for monitoring pharmacy processes to promote a safe and efficient environment, facilitating implementation of process improvements in medication management, monitoring regulatory compliance regarding controlled substances, and coordinating education, training and competency evaluation processes.
-Maria serves on many committees, including the Patient Safety Committee, the Medication Safety Committee, and the Pharmacy Medication Safety Committee.
+As Quality Manager of Reading Hospital Pharmacy Department, Maria is responsible for monitoring pharmacy processes to promote a safe and efficient environment, facilitating implementation of process improvements in medication management, monitoring regulatory compliance regarding accreditation and controlled substance reconciliation, and coordinating education, training and competency evaluation processes.
+Maria serves on many committees, including the Patient Safety Committee, the Medication Safety Committee, and the Pharmacy Medication Safety and Quality Committee.

 Jim Smith is a graduate of the Philadelphia College of Pharmacy & Science (University of the Sciences in Philadelphia).
 Currently Jim is the information manager for the pharmacy department.
-In his role Jim collaborates with clinician regarding the medication management systems, as well as implementing, maintaining and supporting pharmacy related automation and medication related clinical systems.
+In his role Jim collaborates with clinicians regarding the medication management systems, as well as implementing, maintaining and supporting pharmacy related automation and medication related clinical systems.
 In addition Jim collects appropriate metrics related to the medication process.
-Jim is co-team leader of the Informatics and Medication Process Team.

 Clinical Pharmacy Specialists: